 The goal of breast reconstruction is to restore the breast(s) to near normal shape, appearance, symmetry and size following mastectomy, lumpectomy or other trauma.
 Reconstruction is also a good option for women who lack breasts due to a congenital or developmental abnormality.

-At Plastic Surgery for the Face and Body in Wall Township, NJ, Dr. Michael Nagy and Dr. Rahul Vemula are specifically trained in breast reconstruction, and will be a vital part of your care team as you navigate and explore your reconstruction options.
+At Plastic Surgery for the Face and Body in Wall Township, NJ, Michael Nagy MD, FACS is specifically trained in breast reconstruction, and will be a vital part of your care team as you navigate and explore your reconstruction options.
 We are proud to offer patients not only our highly experienced surgeons, but individualized care, compassion and commitment in seeing you through the reconstruction process.
 Our surgeons have successfully performed hundreds of breast reconstructions and have worked closely with many of the prominent breast surgeons in Monmouth and Ocean County.

 Making the decision to undergo breast reconstruction is personal; we strive to make all our cancer patients aware they do have a voice and a choice.